Republic of Texas: Armed conflicts

-Although Texas achieved self-government, Mexico refused to recognize its independence.
+On its part, Mexico refused to recognize Texas's independence.
 On March 5, 1842, a Mexican force of over 500 men, led by Ráfael Vásquez, invaded Texas for the first time since the revolution.
 They soon headed back to the Rio Grande after briefly occupying San Antonio.
 About 1,400 Mexican troops, led by the French mercenary general Adrián Woll, launched a second attack and captured San Antonio on September 11, 1842.
 A Texas militia retaliated at the Battle of Salado Creek while simultaneously, a mile and a half away, Mexican soldiers massacred a militia of fifty-three Texas volunteers who had surrendered after a skirmish.
-That night, upon their defeat, the Mexican Army retreated from San Antonio and back to Mexico, while being pursued by Texas soldiers.
+That night, upon their defeat, the Mexican Army retreated from San Antonio, back to Mexico, while being pursued by Texas soldiers.
 The Texas Army took the city of Laredo, at which point they were given official orders from Sam Houston to return to San Antonio.
 Several soldiers ignored this order, and launched a failed battle to retake Ciudad Mier.

-The Naval Battle of Campeche took place on April 30, 1843, and May 16, 1843.
+The Naval Battle of Campeche took place in two engagements on April 30, 1843, and May 16, 1843.
 The battle featured the most advanced warships of its day, including the Mexican steamer Guadalupe and the equally formidable Montezuma which engaged a squadron of vessels from the Republic of Yucatan and the Republic of Texas.
 The latter force consisted of the Texas Navy flagship sloop-of-war Austin, commanded by Commodore Edwin Ward Moore, the brig Wharton, and several schooners and five gunboats from the Republic of Yucatán, commanded by former Texas Navy Captain James D. Boylan.
-Texas had declared its independence in 1836, but by 1843, Mexico had refused to recognize it.
-In Yucatán, a similar rebellion had begun and was fought off-and-on from 1836 to 1846.
-The battle ended in a combined Yucatecan and Texan victory.
-A scene from this battle is engraved on the cylinder of every Colt 1851 Navy, 1860 Army, and 1861 Navy revolver.
+The battles were inconclusive.A scene from this battle is engraved on the cylinder of every Colt 1851 Navy, 1860 Army, and 1861 Navy revolver.